How to Get into UCLA Medical School + Acceptance Rate

 David Geffen School of Medicine at UCLA Application Timeline

-The timeline for the 2024-2025 academic year at the David Geffen School of Medicine at UCLA is not yet available.
-However, to give you an idea based on last year's schedule, the process typically includes:
+The official timeline for the David Geffen School of Medicine at UCLA varies slightly each year.
+However, the application process typically follows a consistent structure that includes:

 • Early October: AMCAS application deadline